organix/uFork/fpga/fomu/cpu/README.md

 ### Serial Terminal Program

-You'll have to run a serial terminal program to communicate with the serial device.
+You'll have to run a serial terminal program to communicate with either serial device.

-On a Mac, determine the available devices like this:
+On a Mac, you can determine the available devices like this:

     ls /dev/tty.*

 Then run the `screen` program to connect to the serial port at your desired baud-rate.

-    screen /dev/tty.usbserial-AD0JIXTZ 115200
+    screen /dev/tty.usbmodem11101 115200

 Use the key sequence `Ctrl-a + k` to kill the terminal session.